iAvicenna/Residual-Network-Pytorch/README.md

 In this case we see that cats and dogs have both lower recall and precision compared to others.
 This likely means that the program confuses cats and dogs with each other.
 The confusion matrix for the first case confirms this a cat is most likely to be confused with a dog (5 times more compared to other objects) followed by deers and birds and the same is true for the dog as well.

+As for the comparison between residual networks that contain and do not contain the identity mappings, it is safe to say that for the shorter network the difference of accuracies is negligble.

 # Requirements